Types of Used in

 By carefully considering these factors, you can select the right rocks to enhance your water garden’s beauty and functionality.

 Installing rocks in your water garden requires careful planning and execution.
-Here’s how to do it right:
+Here’s do it right:

 Placement: Start by laying out the largest rocks to anchor your design.
 These serve as the foundation and should be placed first.
 Ensure they are stable and won’t shift under the water’s flow.